AISSLab2025/AutoSpineRAG/README.md

 If you use AutoSpineAI in your research, please cite the project and any underlying methods you rely on.
 Example BibTeX entries for foundational components are listed below.

 ```
+@inproceedings{Salem2025AutoSpineAI,
+  title     = {AutoSpineAI: Lightweight Multimodal CAD Framework for Lumbar Spine MRI Assessments},
+  author    = {Salem, Saied and Habib, Afnan and Raza, Mukhlis and Al-Huda, Zaid and Al-maqtari, Omar and Ertuğrul, Bilal and Yıldırım, Özal and Gu, Yeong Hyeon and Al-antari, Mugahed A.},
+  booktitle = {IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI)},
+  year      = {2025},
+  publisher = {IEEE}
+}

 @article{Salem2025AIR,
   title   = {A Comprehensive Review of Intelligent Medical Image Analysis Frameworks and Emerging Trends},
   author  = {Salem, Saied and Habib, Afnan and others},